 On the left side of the page, the Start and End times, Duration and Title of each content item are shown.
-On the right, Creator, Album, Cue or Fade times and Mime type (file format) can also be shown.
+On the right, Creator, Album, and Cue or Fade times can also be shown.
 This information can help you to prepare voice tracks for insertion into the show, including time checks if you wish.
-Putting current time information into voice tracks describing specific content can, of course, limit the re-usability of those voice tracks, unless you always broadcast a particular item at the same time of day.
+Putting current time information into voice tracks describing specific content can, of course, limit the re-usability of those voice tracks, unless you always broadcast the same content at the same time of day.

 Click the Show/hide columns button on the right to configure the metadata displayed, by checking the boxes in the pop-up window.

 The row for the currently playing item is displayed with a bright green background.
 Any underbooked shows (shows with insufficient content to fill the time allowed) are displayed with a row indicating the length of the underbooking in minutes and seconds.
 These rows contain a red exclamation mark in the first column, and have a pink background.

 If a show is overbooked, which means the total playout duration is longer than the time allowed for the show, a brown row indicates that the item will be faded out when the show ends.
 A red row indicates that the item will not be played at all.
 The length of the overbooking is shown in minutes and seconds in the last row of the show.
 To remove the extra items from the end of an overbooked show, click the Scissors button at the top left of the table.